mendix/widgets-resources/packages/pluggableWidgets/gallery-web/README.md

-# Fieldset
+# Gallery

-Please see [Fieldset](https://docs.mendix.com/appstore/widgets/fieldset) in the Mendix documentation for details.
+Please see [Gallery](https://docs.mendix.com/appstore/widgets/gallery) in the Mendix documentation for details.